Aytacus/Ns-3_Sumo_Application/README.md

 -- Paste Script.txt into the terminal.
 Before doing this make sure you are in the folder where ns3 is installed
 ### İnformation
 Read rapor.pdf for more information.
 Since this part(rapor) is in Turkish, we think it will be easier to understand.
+### Another Information
+-- Experiments folder by konuma göre text It talks about preparing the add vector part of the Content of the code from (1000,0,0) to (2500,2500,2500).
+-- allocator->Add(Vector(1000,0,0)); ( lastchance.cc) ( It explains what happens when this command changes.)( KonumagöreAppPeriods vs AppPeriods and KonumagörenDevices vs nDevices)
+-- For detail: read the rapor.pdf
 ## Contact me
 -- email: akgunyucel45@gmail.com